kbastamow/Data-table/README.md

 - **Sorting:** Selected columns can be sorted ascending or descending.
 - **Row select:** First column's checkbox selects the row.
 - **Extra actions dropdown:** Each row displays extra actions at the end of the row.
 Only the first one is currently functional, and it copies the employee ID to clipboard and displays a toast-message.
+- **Column reorder:** The last row features arrows that move columns right or left.

 ### FOOTER: